 Georgia Sales Taxes on LLC Sales

-If you sell physical products or certain types of services, you may need to collect sales tax (also known as sales and use tax) and then pay it to the GA Department of Revenue.
+If you sell physical products or certain types of services, you may need to collect sales tax (also known as sales and use tax) and then pay it to the GA Department of Revenue (through the

 You will typically need to collect Georgia sales tax on: